libis/CinemaRural/README.md

 The repository contains the Collective Access Installation Profile for the cataloguing tool that feeds the Cinema Rural Film Database, including import and export scripts, and all information about the OAI-PMH endpoint that enables re-use of metadata from the Cinema Rural Film Database in other catalogues.

 ## Collective Access Installation Profile
+The Cinema Rural Film Database currently uses [Collective Access 1.7.6](https://collectiveaccess.org/) (CA) as a cataloguig tool.
+CA uses a cataloguing profile that was developed specifically for this database: [cinema_rural.xml](https://github.com/libis/CinemaRural/blob/master/cinema_rural.xml).
+Instructions for installing a CA with an external profile are available on the [CA Wiki](https://docs.collectiveaccess.org/wiki/Installation_profile).

 ## CSV Import Script & Template
 ## EBUCORE Export Script
 ## Cinema Rural OAI-PMH Endpoint